BioArchLinux/Packages/README.md

 If you would like to join us, try to contact [starsareintherose](mailto:guoyizhang@malacology.net).
 Better to introduce what you want to do in our organization.

+Or you can communicate at IRC channel #bioarchlinux at Libera Chat.

 ## Usage

 Add the fllowing to the `/etc/pacman.conf`